 We went to bed very late that night, in some part due to a conversation that needed to take place out of the earshot of the children.
 We had to wait for Joe to fall asleep.
 In the end, an agreement was reached about what would happen with the kids if something happened to Susan.
 It was a hard conversation, but necessary.
 I was really glad to be included.

 The next morning we all got up at the crack of dawn so Susan could drop me off at the airport and then take the kids straight to school.
 I waited in the longest TSA line I’ve ever seen, but made it to my gate all right.
 The flight itself was mostly okay, but there was a medical emergency towards the end in first class, so we ended up spending quite a while at the gate waiting for that to get sorted out.
 Then Katherine picked me back up and we had a late lunch and then went to rest at her house for a while before I drove home.
 I was feeling so foggy and out of it, I was worried about driving home.
 I did end up making it home okay, but I had to stop for a while halfway home and walk around for a bit to get my brain back online.
 So I didn’t get home until about 7:30pm (I’d expected to be home by 5pm).

 I taught a lesson at the Wednesday Whatchamacalit group that day and it went well.
-That should be a separate post, but I don’t have that ready yet.
+That is detailed in an earlier post.
 Later.
 I spent the rest of the day resting/spending time with my younger kids because I knew that the next day I had some more big cleaning to do.

 Thursday I went over to the David House and helped him get it cleaned up because my dad was coming to visit.
 David was supposed to have finished moving rooms before my dad came to town and he had not finished.
 Plus there was resetting the room he’d moved out of and resetting the closet of the room that stored the stuff that used to be in that room and putting stuff from the room he was moving to into that closet.
 If it sounds circuitous, it really was.